Polyurethane may cause bubbles on the wood surface due to many different reasons.

 How to Torch Polyurethane?

-If you’re a woodworker, you know that polyurethane bubbles can be tricky to eliminate.
+If you’re a woodworker, you know that polyurethane bubbles can be extremely tricky to eliminate.

-You should use a torch on water-based polyurethane bubbles immediately after applying the topcoat but before it dries.
+- Simply pass the flame of a torch over the water-based polyurethane bubbles immediately after applying the topcoat before it dries.

-If you plan to put another coat of poly, make sure each coat is fully dry before applying the next one, following the product’s recommended drying time.
+If you plan to put another coat of polyurethane, make sure the previous poly coat is fully dry before applying the next one, following the product’s recommended drying time.

 The final layer of polyurethane should be smooth and glossy with no bubbles using this torch method.